GARAGE DOOR LOCK OPTIONS

-Really, the garage door couldn’t be any more straightforward.
+Really, the garage door and garage door lock options available, couldn’t be any more straightforward.
+Well, you’d think!
 It opens and closes; performing like any useful door should.
 You see it everyday, probably at least twice a day as you leave from and return to your home.

 So then why is garage door security neglected?
 Even if you lock the door leading from the garage to your home, what about all that you have sitting inside the garage?
 At the very least (“least” from a monetary perspective) people store boxes of childhood memories or belongings, but beyond that, many have collectibles stored, and a host of other valuable items—not to mention your car.